Point of Honor: 1840-1850s

+1870s onwards

 By 1878 it was owned by L.E.
 Lichford, a grocery wholesaler who also had a warehouse nearby.
 Three generations of the family owned the property, during which time the surrounding area developed.
 James R. Gilliam Jr. bought the house in 1928 and deeded it to the City of Lynchburg, which used part of the property as a recreation center until the Historical Foundation received the deed in 1968.

 Architecture

 The irregularly shaped two-story Federal mansion is built of stuccoed brick.
 The facade is composed of a three-bay center section flanked by two octagonal ended projections.
 Construction was started in 1806, and completed in 1815.
 It was renovated about two decades later, with wallpaper and stucco added, and perhaps a porch which was removed during the 1977 restoration.

 It bears a strong relationship to the Hancock-Wirt-Caskie House in Richmond, Virginia.

 It was listed on the National Register of Historic Places in 1970, and opened as a public museum in 1978.